stacksgov/sips/sips/sip-027/sip-027-non-sequential-multisig-transactions.md

   nonce to 0, and set the vector of authorization fields to the empty vector (note that the address and the 2-byte signature count are _preserved_).

-While signing a transaction, the implementation keeps a running list of public keys, public key encoding bytes, and signatures to use to fill in the spending condition once signing is complete.
-For single-signature spending conditions, the only data the signing algorithm needs to return is the public key encoding byte and message signature.
-For multi-signature spending conditions, the implementation returns the sequence of public keys and (public key encoding byte, ECDSA recoverable signature) pairs that make up the condition's authorization fields.
-The implementation must take care to preserve the order of public keys and (encoding-byte, signature) pairs in the multisig spending condition, so that the verifying algorithm will hash them all in the right order when verifying the address.

-When signing a sponsored transaction, the origin spending condition signatures are calculated first, and the sponsor spending conditions are calculated second.
-When the origin key(s) sign, the set the sponsor spending condition to a specially-crafted "signing sentinel" structure.
-This structure is a single-signature spending condition, with a hash mode equal to 0x00, an address and signature of all 0's, a fee and a nonce equal to 0, and a public key encoding byte equal to 0x00.
-This way, the origin commits to the fact that the transaction is sponsored without having to know anything about the sponsor's spending conditions.

 When sponsoring a transaction, the sponsor uses the same algorithm as above to calculate its signatures.
 This way, the sponsor commits to the signature(s) of the origin when calculating its signatures.